metabase/metabase/docs/permissions/notifications.md

 Notifications in Metabase include [alerts](../questions/sharing/alerts.md) and [dashboard subscriptions](../dashboards/subscriptions.md#setting-up-a-dashboard-subscription).

-## Editing dashboard subscriptions and alerts depends on whether you're an admin or sandboxed
+## Who can edit dashboard subscriptions and alerts

 What you can do with alerts and dashboard subscriptions depends on whether you're in the Administrators group or in a sandboxed group.